ETERNA-earkiv/ETERNA/documentation/usage/PdfRedaction.md

 ### Saving

 When you are done, click **Save**.
+A dialog will first ask you to provide a reason for the redaction.
+The reason is recorded in the audit log together with your username and the time of the action.

+Enter the reason and click **Confirm** to proceed.
+Click **Cancel** to return to the editor without saving.

+> **Note:** Depending on your system configuration, providing a reason may be mandatory.
+By default it is mandatory.
+When mandatory, the Confirm button is disabled until you have entered a reason.

-A dialog asks you to confirm before the export begins.
+After confirming the reason, a second dialog asks you to confirm the export.
 The editor renders each page and replaces the redacted areas with solid black rectangles in the exported file.
 A progress indicator shows how many pages have been processed.
 Once complete, the redacted file is saved back to the archive.

 ## Audit log